 It also helps if you are relatively fit because that downhill journey takes about 4-5 hours on average including the breaks, the roads are bumpy and you’ll be death-gripping your brakes quite a lot at the beginning, and it does get tiring after a bit.

 In the end, I made it and even got the T-shirt to commemorate this event.
-I’m really glad I gave cycling the Death Road a go – was challenging for sure, but not as deathly harrowing as its name or the sensationalist articles make it out to be.
+I’m really glad I gave cycling the Death Road a go – it was challenging for sure, but not as deathly harrowing as its name or the sensationalist articles make it out to be.

 Have you cycled the Death Road in Bolivia or are you planning to?
 Tell me about it here.